 Data quality management

 Data quality management consists of multiple different components that are combined to achieve the desired outcomes.
 Data quality management is an ongoing process that can be described as a loop.
-The data quality management projects typically start with identification and definition of the desired data quality objectives, i.e., what kind of results the organization wants or needs to achieve with its data quality management.
+The data quality management projects typically start with the identification and definition of the desired data quality objectives, i.e., what kind of results the organization wants or needs to achieve with its data quality management.
 After that, the data quality enhancement methods are selected.
 These can include, for example, data cleansing or data harmonization steps.
 The related business rules must be defined, as well as the performance targets should be set.
 Once the data quality management process is in place, the results of the data quality process need to be measured.
 The results are then often used as the basis of further data quality improvement efforts.

-Many software applications have some basic built-in data quality management functionality just like a rule for error detection or possibly also deletion of duplicate data records.
+Many software applications have some basic built-in data quality management functionality, just like a rule for error detection or possibly also deletion of duplicate data records.
 The shortfall of these procedures is that they are quite limited and can only handle the data within a particular application.

 While traditional data quality management tools may not be commercially feasible solutions for smaller organizations, there are other means for data quality management.
 Many mid-size organizations use a centralized data repository to achieve the “single source of truth” within all their applications.
 This approach is referred to as Master Data Management (MDM).
 A centralized master database should guarantee at least consistency of data across the organization, but it does not automatically ensure data quality.
 Centralized data can be equally bad quality as decentralized data.

 An iPaaS solution can be used to tackle all the above-mentioned data quality management issues.
 Many organizations have started to use an iPaaS solution in combination with a master data management system to ensure data quality across all their applications.
 The iPaaS solution is used to integrate all business applications to attain a “single source of truth”.
 They use the iPaaS solution to ensure the quality of the data by integrating the master data management system with various internal and external data sources.
 The combination of the different sources helps to ensure that all the data would be complete, enhanced, and most importantly 100% correct.
-So, the iPaaS solution is used in this case as the data input tool as well as data distribution tool.
+So, the iPaaS solution is used in this case as the data input tool as well as the data distribution tool.
 Typically, there are various business rules built and deployed within the iPaaS layer to resolve any discrepancies and conflicts between multiple datasets.
 An iPaaS solution can also be configured to read the master data management systems and update it with new data based on the agreed business rules.

 Data quality issues

 General data quality issues haven't really changed during the past few decades.
 Data quality has been stricken by the inconstancy of the data, the inaccuracy of the data, the incompleteness of the data (or missing data), the invalidity of data, and the list goes on.
 While all these “old data quality issues” still remain relevant today, there are also some relatively “new data quality issues” that have emerged.
-For example, today's system architecture with various cloud-based software solutions no longer caters for the traditional data quality management approach.
+For example, today's system architecture with various cloud-based software solutions no longer caters to the traditional data quality management approach.

 Data sources have also become more and more complex over time.
 We now use voice recognition, chatbots, natural language processing tools, and other unstructured data sources that have a direct impact on the data quality.